seL4/camkes-tool/docs/index.md

 ## Legacy Implementation

 Prior to the existing CAmkES implementation, there was a previous build system and initialisation task for running CAmkES applications.
-At time of writing the project repository for this work is at:

-`ssh://hg.ertos.nicta.com.au//data/hg_root/Camkes/taronga/camkes-project-sel4/`

 This section is a quick reference for porting applications from the older CAmkES runtime and build system.
 If you are not familiar with the older CAmkES you can safely skip this section.

 The directory structure in this repository is similar to the current CAmkES project repository and it should be obvious where to copy application